 As this video shows you, slap bass typically involves striking a string with the bony part of your thumb.
 The string hits the fretboard, creating the “slap” sound.
 It can take some time to master, but if you want to learn slap bass, it’s a great skill that can add some punch to your rhythm patterns.

 9. Following A Lesson Plan

-We've been through some of the steps to take if you want to learn to play bass guitar.
-But just like with learning any instrument, you want to make sure you begin learning in a structured, deliberate way.
-For beginners, it's vital to make sure you master the fundamentals you need to progress.
-Plenty of people who learn how to play get a handle on the basics, play songs, and then don't progress any further on their instrument of choice.
+We’ve been through some of the steps to take if you want to learn to play bass guitar.
+But just like with learning guitar or any other instrument, you want to make sure you begin learning in a structured, deliberate way.
+For beginners, it’s vital to make sure you master the fundamentals you need to progress.
+Plenty of people who learn how to play get a handle on the basics, play songs, and then don’t progress any further on their instrument of choice.

 If you’re serious about bass playing, make sure you have some structure as you learn how to play.
 Some people start out with free lessons on YouTube and other sites.
 This can be good when you’re first starting out, and there’s nothing wrong with looking up individual things you want to learn.